From Box Office Bomb to Would-Be Blockbuster: The Cinematic Story of Walt Disney Studios Paris

 “In addition to the already opened television and motion picture animation company in France, employing 100 artists, we are excited at the prospect of bringing additional full-scale movie and television production to Europe while providing guests with the entertainment magic of a second Disney theme park.”

 Just as Imagineers had redesigned Disneyland to appeal to European audiences, the Disney-MGM Studios sketched out for the Euro Disney Resort would be tailor-made for the continent.
-After all, Europeans had a sort of cultural romanticism for Americana (hence why all six of Paris’ resort hotels were themed to regions and time periods in American history), and the draw of the Golden Age of Hollywood would doubtlessly be a hit.
+After all, Europeans had a sort of cultural romanticism for Americana (hence why all six of Paris’ resort hotels were themed to various regions and time periods in American history), and the draw of the Golden Age of Hollywood would doubtlessly be a hit.

 The Disney-MGM Studios Europe park would open with a tremendous new take on a park’s “Main Street” – an idealized Hollywood Blvd. (based on the Floridian park) would be located entirely indoors, setting the cinematic stage for a park unlike any Disney had built before.
-Under perpetual darkness, the glowing neon avenue would welcome guests before they’d exit into the daylight and stand before the Chinese Theater, home to a French version of The Great Movie Ride.
+Under perpetual darkness, the glowing neon avenue would welcome guests before they’d exit into the daylight and stand before the Chinese Theater (above), home to a French version of The Great Movie Ride.

 Beyond, the park would come pre-built with attractions that Orlando’s Studio park would only add later – the Honey, I Shrunk the Kids Movie Set Adventure, Special Effects soundstages, the Sci-Fi Dine-In Theater, Superstar Television, Animation exhibitions, and a gangster shootout high speed thrill ride that we can imagine was based on the Dick Tracy Crimestoppers dark ride once planned for Florida.